drewesk/drewesk/README.md

 ## 👋 Hello!
 I'm Drew ![Profile Views](https://komarev.com/ghpvc/?username=drewesk&color=blue&style=flat)

-I'm a self-taught developer and ethical-hacker passionate about next gen AI-solutions, **data science**, and building systems that scale.
+I'm a self-taught developer and ethical-hacker passionate about next-gen AI solutions, **data science**, and building systems that scale.

-My journey began in childhood, tinkering with MS-DOS and experimenting with (white-hat!) ping flood attacks.
-I was lucky to have an uncle who worked as a Senior Developer at Microsoft — he introduced me to C# and fundamental programming concepts, and that set the course for a lifelong love of building Tech!
+My journey began in childhood, tinkering with MS-DOS and experimenting with (white-hat) flood-ping attacks.
+I was lucky to have an uncle who worked as a Senior Developer at Microsoft — he introduced me to C# and fundamental programming concepts, and that set the course for a lifelong love of building Tech.

 ---